-personal project to learn some compiler theory. targets C language and (rv64? x86? arm?) backend.
+personal project to learn some compiler theory. targets C language and x86 backend.

-a bit poorly named, this is a big raytracing i hope to work on some over the summer also. current goals are to focus on vulkan / dxr / optix / other hw-accelerated raytracing and learn more about these apis.
+a bit poorly named, this is a big raytracing i hope to work on some. current goals are to focus on vulkan / dxr / optix / other hw-accelerated raytracing and learn more about these apis.

 i’d also like to explore:

-research project at berkeley’s slice lab. i plan to work on building out a raytracing acceleration unit (think nvidia’s rt cores, intel’s rtu)
+research project at berkeley’s slice lab. currently, major work is being done on the muon SIMT core targeting a tapeout during this school year. i plan to work on building out a raytracing acceleration unit (think nvidia’s rt cores, intel’s rtu)

 combined with thin-film appearance model of Belcour and Barla (2017) within rgb pathtracing framework (hw3 from cs184).